Events Calendar

 Park rangers occupied the Twelve Mile Cabin, named for the distance from Bissett Creek, after the hunt club stopped using it.
 The cabin roof was re-sheeted with lumber and aluminum in 1951.
 It was used by rangers on patrol until the late 1950s and fell into disuse when routine patrols were discontinued.

 • This one-room log cabin is nestled among mature White Pine trees about one kilometre inside the Park boundary off the Bissett Road.
 Cabin users will encounter noise during weekdays from logging trucks using the Bissett Road which serves also as a forest access road.
 Situated on a beaver meadow, the cabin has a western exposure.
-Although not located on water, it can be used as a base camp for wildlife viewing, and Brook Trout fishing at North Rouge and Big Bissett lakes.
+Although not located on water, it can be used as a base camp for wildlife viewing.

 • All cabins have fire extinguishers, wash basin, metal pail, shovel, broom, dust pan, bunks (no mattresses), CSA-approved wood-burning stove and chimney, stove operating instructions, heat shields behind and under the stove, table and chairs, and an outside closed-in toilet.